 In industry, gasification is usually carried out auto-thermally.
 In this way, less than the stoichiometric amount of oxygen is reacted with the carbon-rich feedstock, in this case, the waste.
 The ranges of this operation are usually between 700 and 1300ºC, depending on the technology chosen.
 There is a wide and varied range of technologies available for gasification.
 Many of them are shown in the figure below, as mentioned in my previous article.

 The main objective of this technology is to convert fossil fuels, such as natural gas or oil, into usable synthesis gas.
-Subsequently, to produce hydrogen, ammonia, or Fischer-Tropsch liquids.
+Subsequently, it produces hydrogen, ammonia, or Fischer-Tropsch liquids.